|

 Stage I (the Norwood operation) is usually done soon after birth.

-Stage II (the bi-directional Glenn procedure, or Glenn Shunt -- partial Fontan or a staging procedure before the Fontan) is usually done at three to nine months of age.
+Stage II (the bi-directional Glenn procedure, partial Fontan or a staging procedure before the Fontan) is usually done at three to nine months of age.

 Stage III (the Fontan procedure) is usually done between 18 months and 4 years of age.